 Mental health and physical health are both very important to me.
 As an athlete, I understand firsthand how physical fitness can have a positive effect on mental wellbeing, and I suppose I’ve always had a side interest in mental health through increasing and maintaining my own physical health.

-I’m not too fond of the term mental health in itself though.
-There’s an assumption that mental health and mental illness is the same thing.
+The term mental health can get confused.
+There’s an assumption that mental health and mental illness are the same thing.
 But everyone has mental health.
-It exists all of the time, just in varying states of being – in exactly the same way physical health exists all the time and can go up or down.
-It’s just that mental health has more of a stigma attached to it, and we only tend to consider it when there is a dip for some reason.
-That’s why it’s so important to maintain our mental health, even when we feel good.
+It exists all of the time, in exactly the same way physical health exists all the time and it can go up or down.

 What is Mental Health?